stastnypremysl/lsql-csv/README.md

 First block is always from block.
 If block after first block is without specifier (`if`, `by` or `sort`), then it is select block.
 Otherwise it is block specified by the specifier.

-From block accept specific grammar (as specified in the scratch), select, by and sort block select expression and if block arithmetic expression.
+From block accept specific grammar (as specified in the grammar description), select, by and sort block select expression and if block arithmetic expression.

 Every source file have a number and may have multiple names - assign name, the name given to the source file by `ASSIGN_NAME=FILE_PATH` syntax in from block, and default name, which is given path to the file or `-` in case of stdin in from block.